nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `delete 2` deletes the 2nd student in the address book.
+* `list` followed by `delete 2` deletes the 2nd student in the assistant.
 * `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

 ### Clearing all entries : `clear`
+f

-Clears all entries from the address book.
+Clears all entries from the assistant.

 Format: `clear`